-Revised: 3/10/00, 3/1/04, 4/1/10, 4/27/11
+Revised: 3/10/00, 3/1/04, 4/1/10, 4/27/11, 11/2021

-Resident Policies and Procedures Section IX.A.
+Resident Policies and Procedures Section VIII.a.

 UNIVERSITY OF LOUISVILLE OFFICE OF GRADUATE MEDICAL EDUCATION ACADEMIC PROBATION AND DUE PROCESS POLICY FOR RESIDENTS

 The Student Academic Grievance Procedure provides residents a fair means of dealing with actions or decisions which the resident may feel to be unfair or unjust.
 The School of Medicine Student Academic Grievance Committee includes resident representatives.